d03n3rfr1tz3/hass-divoom/README.md

 ```

 * name (Recommended): The name for the notify service.
+* host (Optional): The host or IP of your ESP32 with flashed [Bluetooth Proxy](https://github.com/d03n3rfr1tz3/esp32-divoom).
 * mac (Required): The Bluetooth MAC address for the Divoom device.
 * port (Optional): The Bluetooth channel for the Divoom device.
 Typically 1, but might be 2 for some devices with audio features.
 * device_type: The concrete type of your Divoom device. \